Chile

 CUT leaders accompanied the march on 30 May to denounce the illegal replacement of striking workers by companies such as the Swiss multinational Swissport Chile S.A., Sotraser, from the transport sector, and department store chain Multitiendas Corona, which replaced workers during legal strikes.
 The situation was aggravated by the employment crisis, which made the striking workers’ positions very desirable and easy for their employers to fill.

-On Thursday 18 April 2019, the president of the SINAMOC union, Manuel Montenegro, was brutally attacked by five individuals armed with wooden bats, during a break in the meeting he was attending with ACCIONA management representatives at the Regional Labour Inspectorate of Talca, where he had come to represent five union members who had been dismissed in the middle of the collective bargaining process.
-Montenegro and the workers he was representing went to a nearby cybercafe to send messages to the union during the break.
+On Thursday 18 April 2019, the president of the SINAMOC union, Manuel Montenegro, was brutally attacked by five individuals armed with wooden bats, during a break in the meeting he was attending with ACCIONA management representatives at the Regional Labour Inspectorate of Talca, where he had come to represent five union members who had been dismissed in the middle of the collective bargaining collective bargaining The process of negotiating mutually acceptable terms and conditions of employment as well as regulating industrial relations between one or more workers’ representatives, trade unions, or trade union centres on the one hand and an employer, a group of employers or one or more employers’ organisations on the other.

 It was there that the five individuals stormed into the café, attacking Manuel Montenegro from behind and making death threats against him and his family, and then fled the scene in a jeep and on a motorcycle.